Judicial & Silk Selection Completing Compelling Application Forms

 7. You can then consider my advice and redraft your form.
 We then discuss your next draft and again seek to improve it via discussion and suggestions.

-8. We repeat step 7 as many times as you require and until you are content that the form demonstrates your skills and abilities to the maximum effect.
+8. We repeat step 7 as many times as you require and until you are content that the form demonstrates your competencies or skills and abilities to the maximum effect.

 9. Throughout the process I will let you know how much time I have spent preparing and advising.
 We can do all the above by a combination of e-mail, face to face meetings, Skype, Face Time or phone – it is simply a matter of what you prefer.